Mary Eleanor Spear

-Mary Eleanor Hunt Spear (March 4, 1897 – January 22, 1986) was an American data visualization specialist, graphic analyst and author, who pioneered development of the bar chart and box plot.
+Mary Eleanor Hunt Spear (March 4, 1897 – January 22, 1986) was an American data visualization specialist and author, known in part for devising an early version of the box plot.

 Early life and education

 Mary Eleanor Hunt was born in Jonesboro, Indiana, the daughter of Amos Zophar Hunt and Mabel Elizabeth Ewry Hunt.
 She attended Peabody Elementary School, Washington D.C., followed by Eastern High School.
 She then studied at Strayer's Business College and George Washington University.
 She married Albert Austin Spear in September 1921.

 Career

 Spear worked as a graphic analyst for many United States Federal Government agencies between the 1920s and the 1960s, including for the Internal Revenue Service and the Bureau of Labor Statistics.
 She also operated her own studio for 22 years, and taught Graphic Representation of Statistics at the American University.
 She wrote two books, Charting Statistics in 1952 and Practical Charting Techniques in 1969, which described detailed techniques to design and create various types of statistical charts and graphs.
 She also explained the roles needed for successful development and presentation of charts: a graphic analyst, a draftsman, and a communicator.
 The same team-based approach is recommended by 21st century author and presentations expert Nancy Duarte.